-- 7. The board members, and in this case the lead board member who was appointed by the developer Brookfield, Mr. Waterman, are asking the Court to appoint their agent Sue Blair as the designated election official. - 8.
+- 7. The board members, and in particular in this case Mr. Brown and Mr. Dominic are asking the Court to appoint their agent Sue Blair as the designated election official. - 8.
 This statute was passed in 2018 to correct the prevailing practice of having the developer's agent their attorney act as the designated election official.
 The fox guarding the henhouse with a clear conflict of interest. - 9.
 The statute expressly prohibits the director who is the subject of the recall or his spouse or partner from being the designated election official.
 CRS 32-1-909(2) In like manner, the agent, Sue Blair, of CRS is not an appropriate candidate.
-Neither is the law firm representing Mr. Waterman and the board. - 11.
-Mr. Waterman, also seeks to litigate whether or not he should be the subject of a recall. - 12.
+Neither is the law firm representing Mr. Brown, Mr. Dominic and the board. - 11.
+Mr. Brown and Mr. Dominic, also seek to litigate whether or not they should be the subject of a recall. - 12.
 First, that issue is beyond the limited scope of the cour't current jurisdiction.
 Pursuant to CRS 32-1-909 the court's authority is limited to "the court shall issue an order appointing a designated election official". - 13.
 Second, the issue is not ripe.
-If the electors sign the petition to recall Mr. Waterman and if the signatures are sufficient, then Mr. Waterman will have opportunity to raise this issue. - 14.
-Third, if or when it is time for a court to address the merits of the issue, Mr. Waterman provides no authority to contradict the clear statement by the legislature: "Any director elected or appointed to the board of any special district who has actually held office for at least six months may be recalled from office by the eligible electors of the special district . . . ".
-Mr. Waterman has actually held office since 2015, when he was appointed by Brookfield.
+If the electors sign the petition to recall Mr. Brown and Mr. Dominic and if the signatures are sufficient, then Mr. Brown and Mr. Dominic will have opportunity to raise this issue.

-15. Mr. Waterman suggests that he could be recalled within days of the most recent election.
+- 14. Third, if or when it is time for a court to address the merits of the issue, Mr. Brown and Mr. Dominic provide no authority to contradict the clear statement by the legislature: "Any director elected or appointed to the board of any special district who has actually held office for at least six months may be recalled from office by the eligible electors of the special district . . . ".
+Mr. Brown and Mr. Dominic have both actually held office for more than six months.
+Mr. Brown was initially appointed by Mr. Waterman (who was appointed by Brookfield) in 2017 and Mr. Dominic was initially appointed to replace a board member who resigned in 2018 or 2019. - 15.
+Mr. Brown and Mr. Dominic suggest that they could be recalled within days of the most recent election.
 That issue is not before us.
 That issue is not before the court.

-What is before the court is a director, originally appointed by Brookfield in 2015, who, with three days notice to the residents, without responding to residents' questions, ordering that there would be no discussion or answering of questions, refusing to reinstate the residents' right to vote on new bond debt, following a 2 hour secret meeting (executive session), simply voted along with the other board members (most of whom who he initially appointed) - without any discussion - to issue \$10 million in bonds to write a check to Brookfield - all at the disenfranchised cost to the residents.
+What is before the court are two directors, originally appointed, who, with three days notice to the residents, without responding to residents' questions, ordering that there would be no discussion or answering of questions, refusing to reinstate the residents' right to vote on new bond debt, following a 2 hour secret meeting (executive session), simply voted along with the other board members - without any discussion - to issue \$10 million in bonds to write a check to Brookfield - all at the disenfranchised cost to the residents.
 Residents who now seek a recall.

-The statute does not include the limiting language Mr. Waterman seeks to write into the statute.
-It does not state that the time he has "actually held office" starts to be counted with each new election.
+The statute does not include the limiting language Mr. Brown and Mr. Dominic seek to write into the statute.
+It does not state that the time they have "actually held office" starts to be counted with each new election.